 School ends in less than a month for students in Hopkinton, and that means it's time to reach out to the teachers that helped guide your children on their journey to knowledge.

-The schools follow very specific gift giving guidelines outlined by the state so as to prevent any form of favoritism from teachers.
+follow very specific gift giving guidelines outlined by the state so as to prevent any form of favoritism from teachers.